 Crassula arborescens subsp. undulatifolia Toelken

-Crassula arborescens subsp. undulatifolia is a succulent shrub, up to 3 feet (90 cm) tall, with opposite pairs of elliptic, twisted, bluish-grey leaves with dark green dots and purple edges.
-It has very stout succulent branches and a natural bonsai-like aspect with compact, rounded heads of white to pink, star-shaped flowers appear from spring to mid-summer.
+Crassula arborescens subsp. undulatifolia is a succulent shrub with very stout fleshy branches and opposite pairs of elliptic, twisted, bluish-grey leaves with dark green dots and purple edges.
+It grows up to 3 feet (90 cm) tall.
+The compact, rounded heads of white to pink, star-shaped flowers appear from spring to mid-summer.